konveyor/mig-demo-apps/apps/sock-shop/README.md

 ## Installation

-Login to your openshift cluster.
+Login to your OpenShift cluster.

 To deploy: